 Methodology

 The paper uses the event-study methodology to analyze stocks’ performance around the announcement day (Cahill et al. 2020; Cheng et al. 2019; Nerget et al. 2021).
 To determine the event date (t=0), we compare the filing date when the announcement was submitted to the SEC and the date that appears on the announcement itself.
-In cases where the date on the form is earlier and an identical press release is published on the company’s website on that date, the earlier date is used for the event date, as this is the date when the information became public for the first time.
+In cases where the date on the form is earlier and an identical press release is published on the company’s website on that date, the earlier date is used for the event date, as this is the date when the information first became public.
 Otherwise, the filing date is used as the event date.
 For each company, we calculated the natural logarithm of returns and estimated abnormal return (ARi,t) for firm i on day t by extracting the residuals from the market model, as described in Eq.
 (1) below: